whoisEllie/OpenFPS-Quartz/content/FPS Core/Guides/Adding-your-own-rig.md

   - "guides"
   - "rig"
 ---

-0.1.4

-The most recent confirmed working version for this guide

 FPS Core was built to be flexible with the types of rigs that it accepts, but it has a few requirements for proper compatibility with all of FPS Core's features.

 ## Component Heirarchy